 How to Move Forward

 Many times, counseling is the best form of treatment for dealing with narcissistic marriage problems and narcissistic abuse.
-While couples counseling can be beneficial, it may prove difficult to get your narcissistic spouse on board.
-This is because they often feel that nothing is wrong with them.
-They may even become angered at the insinuation that you think there is something wrong.
+While couples counseling can be beneficial, it may prove difficult to get your narcissistic partner on board.
+This is because narcissists often feel that nothing is wrong with them and their lack of empathy may make it difficult for them to see from your perspective.
 Even if you cannot get your spouse to agree to couple’s counseling, you can seek counseling yourself to deal with the impact of being married to a narcissistic person.

 Today there are many different ways to get counseling.
 While you can go to a traditional therapist’s office, you can also choose to forego the traditional route and instead opt for online counseling.